 The narratives of hope and courage in Africa:

-Until very recently-about 2002, Sierra Leone was embroiled in a protracted civil war which resulted in the killing of tens of thousands of its citizens and a conflict that spread beyond its borders to involve neighboring nations, Guinea and Liberia.
+Until very recently-about 2002, Sierra Leone was embroiled in a protracted civil war that resulted in the killing of tens of thousands of its citizens and a conflict that spread beyond its borders to involve neighboring nations, Guinea and Liberia.

-What started as the expression of dissatisfaction from a group of rebel soldiers about the way the government was being run resulted in the displacement of citizens, the encroachment of strife, poverty, disease, pain and suffering for the country.
-Out of the conflict came lessons of hope, perseverance, survival and families that could band together in tough times.
+What started as the expression of dissatisfaction from a group of rebel soldiers about the way the government was being run resulted in the displacement of citizens, the encroachment of strife, poverty, disease, pain, and suffering for the country.
+Out of the conflict came lessons of hope, perseverance, survival, and families that could band together in tough times.

 The Refugee All Stars is the group that received attention with their music–while they survived the ravages of war–displacement, poverty– in their beloved country.